olivekanengoni/pillar2-ops-automation/README.md

 # Pillar 2: Ops Automation Platform

 AI-powered automation system for family office operations.
+Code that connects to email (IMAP) and Slack (webhooks) to capture messages.
+You store them temporarily in a database.
+An MCP server that connects to Claude AI, a vector database for storing policies, and logic for routing decisions.
+ChromaDB for policies, use Todoist's database for tasks, and create simple logs in a PostgreSQL database.
+Integration with Todoist API, set up automated emails, and create simple scripts for reminders.

 ## Features